Anjouan gaming licensing,

 So do the fake ones.

 The regulator is the Anjouan Gaming Authority (AGA).
 Applications are processed by ALSI.
-AOFA — the old name that still appears on many documents — was disavowed by the Comorian government and flagged by FATF in 2024.
+AOFA is a historical name that still appears on many documents but is not a regulator.
+It was disavowed by the Comorian government and flagged by FATF in 2024.
 Our verification guide walks through the fifteen-minute protocol for confirming a licence is real before you wire a cent.

-The ABC News investigation surfaced operators presenting Anjouan licences that didn't exist.
-The problem isn't that Anjouan is illegitimate — the problem is that legitimate AGA-issued licences sit next to a large inventory of forged or stale PDFs.
+The ABC News investigation surfaced operators presenting Anjouan licences that did not exist.
+The problem is not that Anjouan is illegitimate.
+The problem is that legitimate AGA-issued licences sit next to a large inventory of forged or stale PDFs.

 Planning an Anjouan licensing application?